 This is the third article from the How To Build Reputation With A Blog series.
-If you came here directly, you may want to check out the first posts in this series:

 Today will talk about an important part of this process, namely the part in which you start to interact with your audience.

 Taking it off of your chest will make you feel better, but I don’t think it will add to your reputation, on the contrary.
 As you advance in the blogging world you’re going to realize that negative comments and positive comments aren’t different at all.
 They’re just reactions.
 Some of them are signs of a positive reaction you ignited with your post, some of them are signs of a negative reaction.
 And it’s ok to be like that.
 You’re not the beholder of the absolute truth and you don’t know their personal circumstances.
 They have the right to say whatever they want.
 And you have the right to take from their comments whatever you want.
 I had my own share of negative comments in some (quite popular posts), you can find one of them here: 33 Ways To Start Your Day.

 I started (a little abruptly, I admit) with negative comments because they are pivotal part in the blogging process.
 The moment you’ll start to generate negative comments is the undoubtable mark of popularity.
 You’re becoming important.
 Your words are counting enough to get on the people nerves.
 You’re bringing in a change and change is always received with rejection (people love their comfort zones, you know).
 I’m not saying you should hunt for negative comments, that would be equally easy and lame.
 I’m saying that if you do your job constantly, at some point you will create some opponents.
 It’s natural, don’t be upset.
 Don’t get nervous.
 Don’t panic.
 Go on and do your job as usual.